 Every student will be required to complete the English Proficiency Assessment test and a Pre-Training Interview.
 Students must also be at least 18 years of age.

-Vocational or educational outcomes: Students can go into a range of employment options.
+Vocational outcomes: Students can go into a range of employment options.

 Delivery and assessment: This course is delivered in a classroom setting.
 Strategies include a variety of assessment methods and evidence gathering techniques, which offer an integrated approach to assessment.